99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

   if ecc..
 We can use it to convert from JSON (REST APIs) to XML (SOAP APIs)
 - AWS_PROXY (lambda proxy) incoming requests from the client is input data to lambda without changing the data, the function handles all logic
+- HTTP_PROXY Same as AWS_PROXY, requests passed directly to the backend, without modification, for API or HTTP endpoints.

 It has integration with Open API spec. (it's a common way to define REST APIs, using API defined as code.